No items in the basket.

 In order to avoid scratches, blows to and marks on your jewellery you must wear it with caution.
 Your jewellery must not be directly exposed to hard and rough objects that may cause damage to the metal or the precious or semiprecious gemstones.

 Keep your fine jewellery in a secure location, meaning in a jewellery box, travel clutch or the like.
-Try to keep your jewelleries separate to avoid scratches.
+Try to keep your jewellery separate to avoid scratches.
 Do not put heavy objects on top of jewellery items or next to them as this may cause damage to your jewellery or wring them out of shape.
 Chains must be closed and put in a flat position, hung or around a soft element to avoid them from tangling.

 All Anpé Atelier Cph pieces have colorful precious and semi-precious stones.

 Precious stones are natural products.
 Impurities, imperfections and variations to individual stones will occur.
-This is in no way fault to the stone, but a beautiful characteristic of a natural product.
+This is in no way a fault of the stone, but a beautiful characteristic of a natural product.
 Two precious gemstones may share colour tone and shape, but they will never be entirely identical.
 Hence every precious stone is entirely unique.

-Anpé Atelier Cph uses only 14kt and 18kt gold.
-Gold is a very soft material – soft enough to be processed and shaped.
+Gold is a very soft material – soft enough to be processed and shaped, but also exposed to scraches.
 A patina of age and use on handcrafted surfaces is natural and a part of the natural beauty.
+We recommend to have your gold jewellery polished only few times over the life of the piece as the polishing process removes metal.

 Short answer is; no!